TheASDM/the.wtf.center/OPNSENSE-split-dns-and-dns-over-https.md

 1. On a LAN client (renew DHCP lease if needed):
     ```bash
-    nslookup service.yourdomain.com
+    dig @[your firewallip] yourdomain.com
     ```

+    ``bash
+    dig @8.8.8.8 yourdomain.com
+    ```
-2. Verify it resolves to the internal IP and lists OPNsense as the server.
+2. Verify the first resolves to your local IP and the secone resolves to your public IP.
 3. Access the service via its FQDN in a browser (ensure DoH is off in that browser for testing).

 ### 5. (Optional) Firewall Rules to Enforce Local DNS